ubemacapuno/Four-Houses/README.md

 ## Optimizations

 The purpose of this project was to get a back-end working, and to get a couple of responses from the server.
 In the future, I would add more responsiveness and styling (ex: have the server provide images or have colors respond to different houses being chosen, etc.).
-Once I get a better grasp of Express, I can incorporate that wil this repo.
+Once I get a better grasp of Express, I can incorporate that into this repo.

 ## Lessons Learned: